Liberating Mosul from ISIS left more than 9,000 civilians dead: report

 Imad Ibrahim, a civil defense rescuer from west Mosul, survived the battle to retake the city and is now tasked with excavating the dead.
 He mostly works in the Old City, where on a recent day the streets still reeked of rotting flesh.

-"Sometimes you can see the bodies, they're visible under the rubble, other times we dig for hours and suddenly find 15 to 30 all in one place.
-That's when you know they were sheltering, hiding from the airstrikes," Ibrahim said.
+"Sometimes you can see the bodies, they're visible under the rubble," Ibrahim said.
+"Other times we dig for hours and suddenly find 15 to 30 all in one place.
+That's when you know they were sheltering, hiding from the airstrikes."

 Behind him an excavator dug through jagged cement blocks, searching for the body of a woman who was hiding in her home when it was hit by an airstrike.

-Ibrahim said he spent years waiting for liberation, but that the victory itself was hollow.
+Ibrahim said that he spent years waiting for liberation, but that the victory itself was hollow.

 "Honestly, none of this was worth it."